-Macular degeneration is a common cause of blindness and vision problems among older people.
+Macular degeneration is a common cause of vision problems among older people.
 Macular degeneration is also called age-related macular degeneration, or AMD.

 AMD damages the macula.
 The macula is a part of the eye that is responsible for seeing sharp details directly in the center of the field of vision.
 Damage caused by AMD can interfere with: